 Domestic violence is not as simple as people make it sound, and the police do not always arrest the right person.
-It’s also not a single charge—there are several charges that can be used against you at a domestic disturbance.
-If you have been arrested in any kind of domestic dispute, you need to speak to a Los Angeles domestic violence defense lawyer.
+These cases often include several charges that can be used against you at a domestic disturbance.
+If you have been arrested in any kind of domestic dispute, you need to speak to a Los Angeles domestic violence defense attorney.

 Some of the ways police will decide who to arrest include:

 - Gender bias: The stereotype of domestic violence is a man beating a woman.
 That is not always true – any gender can abuse a partner of any other gender.
 But when it’s a man and a woman, police will often believe the woman and arrest the man, even if the man acted in self-defense or the story is a lie.